 It is difficult for anyone to find the time to prepare fresh, healthy meals, let alone a caregiver.
 Yet, nutrition is so important for both the caregiver and the person they are caring for.
 It is easy, and tempting, to rely on fast food, take out and frozen meals.
 However the majority of these foods are sorely lacking in nutrients and vitamins.

 In addition to time management, there are many other challenges facing caregivers.
 Alzheimer’s often time effects the senses.
 This can alter abilities to taste and smell the food they are eating.
-It is not uncommon for someone to stop eating their “favorite” food due to the fact that it doesn’t taste the same to the person any longer.
+It is not uncommon for dementia patients to stop eating their “favorite” food due to the fact that it doesn’t taste the same to the person any longer.
 This can be frustrating for caregivers.
 Trouble using silverware can also pose problems, making some food difficult, if not impossible to eat.
 In cases like this, finger foods may be more successful.
 This allows for the person in care to maintain some independence while increasing food intake.
 More serious issues associated with Alzheimer’s are difficulties chewing and swallowing which causes a choking risk.
-Dealing with these issues can be complicated so it is best to speak with a physician or preferably a speech therapist.
+Dealing with these issues can be complicated so it is best to speak with a physician or preferably a speech therapist for dementia patients.
 Speech therapists are trained to deal with these exact issues and can best guide you as a caregiver on diet modifications that will reduce the risk of choking.

 As for the cooking, like all caregiver tasks, it is important to be organized and plan ahead.
 Compile some recipes that you think would be nutritious, tasty and easy to prepare.
 You could even turn it into an activity and include your loved one in the process.
 Instead of sitting at a computer and downloading recipes, go through old family cookbooks or magazines with pictures of food.
 A trip to the library could be a wonderful experience.
 Not only does it get you both out of the house, libraries are one of the few public spaces that are naturally quiet with minimal to no distractions, making it a great environment for someone with Alzheimer’s.
 You can go through all kinds of food books and magazines and decide together what to make.